-First, I outline what is best for in various categories and then we look at each hotel individually and share what it offers.
+First, I outline what is best for in various categories, and then we look at each hotel individually and share what it offers.
 Whatever your choice of hotel, contact our luxury travel concierge for a free quote.
-We almost always offer a better deal and we offer valuable free benefits like breakfast, upgrades and even free club lounge access at luxury hotels.
+We almost always offer a better deal, and we offer valuable free benefits like breakfast, upgrades, and even free club lounge access at luxury hotels.

-Best for convenience: Sheraton Gateway LAX with regular shuttles and so close you can walk to the airport terminal.
+- Best for convenience: Sheraton Gateway LAX with regular shuttles and so close you can walk to the airport terminal

-Best for breakfast: Marriott club lounge followed by the Sheraton club lounge.
-The Marriott also wins as if your rate excludes breakfast, you can pop to Starbucks in the lobby and buy a coffee and a muffin to start your day for a very reasonable price.
+- Best for breakfast: Marriott club lounge followed by the Sheraton club lounge.
+The Marriott also wins as if your rate excludes breakfast, you can pop to Starbucks in the lobby and buy a coffee and a muffin to start your day for a very reasonable price

-Best for pool: Sheraton Gateway LAX with a cute pool area and fire pit set amidst greenery.
+- Best for pool: Sheraton Gateway LAX with a cute pool area and fire pit set amidst greenery

-- Best for club lounge: Sheraton Gateway LAX AND Marriott, both lounges are comparative and have different pros and cons.
+- Best for club lounge: Sheraton Gateway LAX AND Marriott, both lounges are comparative and have different pros and cons

-Best club lounge for runway views: 15th-floor Sheraton Club Lounge offers a panoramic vista of the airport.
+- Best club lounge for runway views: 15th-floor Sheraton Club Lounge offers a panoramic vista of the airport

-Best for room views: Sheraton Gateway LAX go for the corner suites with runway views.
+- Best for room views: Sheraton Gateway LAX go for the corner suites with runway views

-Best for restaurant: Sheraton Gateway LAX: their Italian restaurant here has a very good reputation.
+- Best for restaurant: Sheraton Gateway LAX: their Italian restaurant here has a very good reputation

-Best for light bites: Marriott, there is a full Starbucks in the lobby for all your snacking needs.
+- Best for light bites: Marriott, there is a full Starbucks in the lobby for all your snacking needs

-Best for value: The Renaissance usually comes in cheaper.
+- Best for value: The Renaissance usually comes in cheaper

 1. Sheraton Gateway LAX

-The Sheraton Gateway, was recently refurbished, with a $43 million upgrade to it’s guest rooms, lobby, public spaces and restaurants.
+The Sheraton Gateway, was recently refurbished, with a $43 million USD upgrade to it’s guest rooms, lobby, public spaces and restaurants.
 It is now stunning and is also one of the closest hotels to LAX, so close that you can walk there from the airport.
 This is a major advantage if you don’t like waiting around for shuttles.

 The hotel is attempting to offer a complete resort, with restaurants and pool deck with fire pits and cabanas.
-The pool is particularly charming with it’s wildly blue waters edged by cute black and white padded chairs and loungers.
+The pool is particularly charming with its wildly blue waters edged by cute black and white padded chairs and loungers.
 Although the building itself looks a bit 1960’s, the interior and the pool area are really lovely for an airport hotel.
 If you are looking to book a superb room here, go for the corner suites with runway views.

-The Italian restaurant here has a very good reputation and is definitely better than at most airport restaurants and the bar is quite happening with sweet staff.
+The Italian restaurant here has a very good reputation and is definitely better than at most airport restaurants, and the bar is quite happening with sweet staff.

-The 15th-floor Club Lounge offers a panoramic vista of the airport and the city making this hotel a great choice for LAX.
-If you compare the newly refurbished club lounge at the Sheraton Gateway LAX Vs the Westin, you should always go for the Sheraton.
+The 15th-floor Club Lounge offers a panoramic vista of the airport and the city, making this hotel a great choice for LAX.
+If you compare the newly refurbished club lounge at the Sheraton Gateway LAX vs. the Westin, you should always go for the Sheraton.
 The Sheraton club lounge is a lot better and is open 7 days a week, 24/7.
-The breakfast in the Marriott MClub lounge is actually marginally better than the one here, but overall we prefer the Sheraton for the ambience, refurbishment and views.
+The breakfast in the Marriott MClub lounge is actually marginally better than the one here, but overall we prefer the Sheraton for the ambiance, refurbishment and views.
 You get free club lounge access (whatever room you book) if you are a Bonvoy Platinum member, and probably a room upgrade too.

-LAX Sheraton Gateway Club Lounge hors d’oeuvres usually includes something like hot puff pastry beef wellingtons, hot cheese tortellini plus Cold roast beef sandwiches, vegetable slices (peppers, celery, carrots, etc..), cheeses, crackers, black bean salad or sausage in a chickpea salad, salsa, egg pasta salad.
+LAX Sheraton Gateway Club Lounge hors d’oeuvres usually includes something like hot puff pastry beef wellingtons, hot cheese tortellini plus Cold roast beef sandwiches, vegetable slices (peppers, celery, carrots, etc..), cheeses, crackers, black bean salad, or sausage in a chickpea salad, salsa, egg pasta salad.
 Don’t expect dessert, it doesn’t always appear!
 On the plus side, bottled water is available 24/7, unlike the LAX Renaissance or the LAX Marriott (no bottled water).